-Monarch River Academy (MRA) has designed and implemented the following three main programs to address learning loss using the Elementary and Secondary School Emergency Relief (ESSER).
+Yosemite Valley Charter School (YVCS) has designed and implemented the following three main programs to address learning loss using the Elementary and Secondary School Emergency Relief (ESSER).
 These programs are an addition to existing programs and are offered in an extended day format.
 The programs include: 1.
 An intervention system that is personalized and targeted per student with teachers providing instruction in Math and English Language Arts 2.
 A virtual academy system using synchronous and asynchronous instruction for students in grades 3-12 focused on Math and English Language Arts 3.
 An extensive social-emotional learning support and counseling system have been implemented with surveys and needs assessments to serve students, families, and staff.
-The success of each of these programs is monitored through assessment data, attendance, grade, and course completion, as well as anecdotal notations during the extended learning sessions and SEL workshops.
+The success of each of these programs is monitored through assessment data, attendance, grade and course completion, as well as anecdotal notations during the extended learning sessions 2022-23 Local Control Accountability Plan for Yosemite Valley Charter School and SEL workshops.
 The challenges include consistent attendance and work completion due to recurring infection rates from Omicron/COVID-19.